-The PUCCH resource indicator field values map to values of PUCCH resource indexes, as defined in Table 9.2.3-2, provided by higher layer parameter PUCCH-ResourceId for PUCCH resources from the set of PUCCH resources provided by higher layer parameter PUCCH-Resource-Set.
+The PUCCH resource indicator field values map to values of a set of PUCCH resource indexes, as defined in Table 9.2.3-2, provided by higher layer parameter ResourceList for PUCCH resources from the set of PUCCH resources provided by higher layer parameter PUCCH-ResourceSet.

-For the first set of PUCCH resources, if the value of higher layer parameter maxNrofPUCCH-ResourcesPerSet is larger than eight, the UE determines a PUCCH resource from the PUCCH resources indicated by the PUCCH resource indicator field value through a mapping function to other parameters that include a CCE index of a corresponding PDCCH.
+For the first set of PUCCH resources and when the size of higher layer parameter resourceList is larger than eight, when a UE provides HARQ-ACK information in a PUCCH transmission in response to detecting a last DCI format 1_0 or DCI format 1_1, the UE determines a PUCCH resource with index , , as

+where is a number of CCEs in control resource set of a corresponding PDCCH reception for the DCI format 1_0 or DCI format 1_1 as described in Subclause 10.1, is the index of a first CCE for the PDCCH reception, and is a value of the PUCCH resource indicator field in the DCI format 1_0 or DCI format 1_1.